Campaigns of the Philippine–American War: Malolos campaign (March 24 – August 16, 1899)

 On March 17, 1899, General Otis reorganized his 8th Corps, breaking it into a defensive force for Manila and an offensive force to pursue operations against Aguinaldo's forces north of Manila.

 The Malolos campaign was conducted between March 24 and August 16, 1899.
 General MacArthur's column advanced along the Ferrocarril de Manila-Dagupan railroad to the north.
-Malolos the capital of the insurgent First Philippine Republic government, was the first objective.
+Malolos the capital of the First Philippine Republic government, was the first objective.
 MacArthur's column captured Malolos on March 31, but Aguinaldo had decamped and transferred his capital to San Fernando, Pampanga on the same day. on May 5, and the stronghold of San Isidro, Nueva Ecija (which was held only temporarily) on May 15.
 The advantage gained through capture of Malolos was exploited by advancing to Angeles City, which was captured on August 16.

 MacArthur sent one brigade up the Manila–Dagupan railway line while another brigade forded the Quingua River and moved up a wagon road to the west.
 Otis intended for Lawton to advance west to Baliuag as a blocking force, but Lawton believed he was to move north to Norzagaray to draw Filipino forces away from a defense of Luna's stronghold at Calumpit.

 At Calumpit, where Luna's main force was located, thousands of laborers had strengthened the formidable natural defenses with trenches roofed by steel rails or boilerplate for protection from shrapnel and the construction of breastworks at several points.
 Some 4,000 soldiers defended Calumpit itself, with another 3,000 guarding the flank at Baliuag.
 Luna had deployed much of his army along the railway line south of Calumpit, and on the night of April 10–11 he launched a series of assaults on garrisons along the railroad, driving the Americans back but failing to rout them.